bvujnovac/internet-monitoring/README.md

 # Internet Monitoring Docker Stack with Prometheus + Grafana

-> This repository is a fork from [maxandersen/internet-monitoring](https://github.com/maxandersen/internet-monitoring), tailored for use on a Raspberry Pi.
+> This repository is a fork from [geerlingguy/internet-pi](https://github.com/geerlingguy/internet-pi), tailored for use on a Raspberry Pi.
 It has only been tested on a Raspberry Pi 4 running Pi OS 64-bit beta.
 >
 > This has also recently been merged into the internet-pi repository, so there could be a few little things that need tweaking.

-Stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana with [blackbox-exporter](https://github.com/prometheus/blackbox_exporter), and [speedtest-exporter](https://github.com/MiguelNdeCarvalho/speedtest-exporter) to collect and graph home Internet reliability and throughput.

 ## Pre-requisites